 Travel.

-Accept certain inalienable truths, prices will rise, politicians will Philander, you too will get old, and when you do you'll fantasize that you were young prices were reasonable, politicians were noble and children respected their elders.
+Accept certain inalienable truths, prices will rise, politicians will Philander, you too will get old, and you do you'll fantasize that when you were young prices were reasonable, politicians were noble and children respected their elders.

 your elders.

-Don't too much with your hair, or by the time you're 40, it will look 85.
+mess too much with your hair, or by the time you're 40, it will look 85.

-Be careful whose advice you buy, but, be patient with those who supply it.
-Advice is a form of nostalgia, dispensing it is a way of fishing the past from the disposal, wiping it off, painting over the ugly parts and recycling it for more than worth.
+Be careful whose advice you buy, but, be with those who supply it.
+Advice is a form of nostalgia, dispensing it is a way of fishing the past from the disposal, wiping it off, painting over the ugly parts and recycling it for more than it's worth.

 But me on the sunscreen...